stroiman/go-dom/README.md

 This project will likely die without help.
 If you are interested in this, I would welcome contributions.
 Particularly if:

-- You have experience building tokenisers and parsers, especially HTML.
+- ~~You have experience building tokenisers and parsers, especially HTML.~~
+  - After first building my own parser, I moved to `x/net/html`, which seems like the right choice.
+- You have intimate knowledge of Go's garbage collection mechanics.
+  - If you don't have the time or desire to help _code_ on this project, I would appreciate peer reviews on those parts of the code.
 - You have _intimate knowledge_ of how the DOM works in the browser, and can help detect poor design decisions early.
 For example:
   - should the internal implementation use `document.CreateElement()`